Monday, May 25, 2009

 White gazpacho served Martini style with a toothpick of grapes.

-Cannelini beans flavoured with saffron, chorizo and thyme.
+Cannelini beans cooked with saffron, chorizo and thyme.

 White witlof layered with aioli, marinated red peppers and white anchovies.

 The food stood up apparently.
 The personality didn't.
-Advice from the judges: "More footy, less yoga."
+Advice from the judges: "More footy, less yoga, yeah?"
+Ha, thanks George.

 Thursday, January 29, 2009